-The Choice on Termination of Pregnancy Act No. 92 of 1996 gives all women the right to a free abortion (termination of pregnancy), at a government hospital or clinic during the first three months of pregnancy.
+The Choice on Termination of Pregnancy Act No. 92 of 1996 gives all women the right to a free abortion (termination of pregnancy), at a government hospital or clinic during the first 3 months of pregnancy.

 Women of all ages have the right to terminate a pregnancy and should never be denied the service because of their age.
 While it’s advisable for minors under the age of 18 to be accompanied by a trusted adult (a parent, aunt or teacher) for support, provisions will be made for girls who are not accompanied by an adult.

 If you're considering going for an abortion, speak to a medical practitioner about the safest methods available to you.

 Where can you have a safe abortion?

-To have a free abortion, the request must be made at a primary healthcare clinic, where the pregnancy will be confirmed, counselling provided, an appointment made, and a referral letter be given to a facility where the procedure can be performed.
+To have a free abortion, the request must be made at a primary healthcare clinic, where the pregnancy will be confirmed, counselling provided, an appointment made, and a referral letter is given to a facility where the procedure can be performed.

 Not all health workers are willing to be involved in this service, but they are obligated by law to inform the client of her rights and must refer the client to a health worker or facility, where she can get the service at one of these Western Cape Health Facilities.